-The database administration ability assessment is comprised of a few DBA challenges.
-If you have a few years of Oracle under your belt these will be no problem.
+The database administration skills assessment is comprised of a few DBA challenges.
+If you have a few years of Oracle under your belt the assessment will be no problem.
 Furthermore, if you make it this far we are already considering you for the team.
 When attempting these challenges bear a few things in mind:

 1) You can ask for help.
 If you do not understand an aspect of the challenge or would like a hint, speak up.

 2) This part of the interview process is not a test of your ability to work from memory.
 In the day-to-day activities of an Oracle DBA there are plenty of times that you will need to lookup the syntax for a statement, find clarification on how to accomplish a task, or learn best practices for dealing with an issue being seen with an application.
 Accordingly, during the assessment you can look up things on the internet.

 3) You have one hour to finish the work.

 Challenge 1) Create an Oracle database for storing the data being captured on COVID-19 cases.
 The database will need to be created with a script.
 Ensure that the table data has its own tablespace.
 The data for the database can be found at the site https://github.com/CSSEGISandData/COVID-19.
 A sample data file can be obtained from the page below:

 The raw data file can be downloaded using the following link

 Your solution should store the data from at least 5 different days.

 Challenge 2) Create a query that shows the development of COVID-19 cases for France over the 5 days you loaded in Challenge 1.
 Your query should return the the record date, confirmed count, recovered count, and death count.
 The table below shows the the kind of results we expect to get from your table query against the table you loaded.